PREP-NexT/PREP-SHOT/README.md

 ## Contact Us

-If you have any questions, comments, or suggestions that aren't suitable for public discussion in the Issues section, please feel free to reach out to [Zhanwei Liu](mailto:liuzhanwei@u.nus.edu).
+If you have any questions, comments, or suggestions that aren't suitable for public discussions in the Issues section, please feel free to reach out to [Zhanwei Liu](mailto:liuzhanwei@u.nus.edu).

 Please use the GitHub Issues for public discussions related to bugs, enhancements, or other project-related discussions.